DeBoxDAO/docs/src/content/docs/en/edu/community-tools.md

 >
 > You can click on the right to edit this file submission,
 >
-> You can also send an email to: i@deboxdao.xyz
+> You can also send an email to: i@debox.love
 >

 ## List of community ecological tools